Penn State Berks is one of only four Penn State campuses to offer the B.S. in Mechanical Engineering.

 Mechanical engineering is one of the largest and broadest engineering disciplines, involving the study of mechanics, fluid/thermal systems and system dynamics.

 Mechanical engineering is one of the largest and broadest engineering disciplines, involving the study of mechanics, fluid/thermal systems and system dynamics.
-Built on a foundation of physics, chemistry, and mathematics, the mechanical engineering program at Penn State Berks will include both a strong design emphasis and hands-on laboratory experience.
-Students will learn to use scientific and engineering methods to devise useful products that are safe, reliable, and cost effective.
+Built on a foundation of physics, chemistry, and mathematics, the mechanical engineering program at Penn State Berks includes both a strong design emphasis and hands-on laboratory experience.
+Students learn to use scientific and engineering methods to devise useful products that are safe, reliable, and cost effective.

 Why earn your Mechanical Engineering degree at Penn State Berks?